MitPandya/ProjectManagementBot/BOT.md

 Based on the feedback from design milestone, we have updated the use cases in our bot.
 Also, during the implementation, we found various flows inside a use case as trivial and not adding much value to the conversations and hence were modified.
 Below are the updated use cases:

-1. USE CASE1 Flow of events to interact with a todo/checklist items of a card.
+1. USE CASE 1 : Flow of events to interact with a todo/checklist items of a card.
 ```
 => Prerequisite: User has already created cards on a Trello Storyboard either using Trello website or an external application.